Security & Compliance

 SnapLogic upholds the highest security and compliance standards and believes that our customers should not compromise data integration with security and governance.

 The SnapLogic Intelligent Integration Platform is certified by third parties with:

 - ISAE 3402 Type 2

 - SOC 2 Type II

-The SnapLogic platform runs 100 percent on Amazon Web Services (AWS) cloud infrastructure, one of the most powerful and flexible cloud computing environments.
-We inherently leverage the security and compliance capabilities of AWS, including ISO 9001, ISO 27001, ISO 27017, ISO 27018, SEC Rule 17-a-4(f), DIACAP, FISMA, ITAR, CIS, CJIS, CSA, MPAA, MTCS Tier 3, G-Cloud, and DoD CSM Levels 1-2 and 3-5.
+The SnapLogic platform runs on Amazon Web Services (AWS) cloud infrastructure, one of the most powerful and flexible cloud computing environments.
+We leverage the security and compliance capabilities of AWS, including ISO 9001, ISO 27001, ISO 27017, ISO 27018, SEC Rule 17-a-4(f), DIACAP, FISMA, ITAR, CIS, CJIS, CSA, MPAA, MTCS Tier 3, G-Cloud, and DoD CSM Levels 1-2 and 3-5.